Tempo logotype

 Trello is a kanban and task-board tool owned by Atlassian.
 Boards hold cards, cards hold checklists and automations, and Power-Ups extend what the boards can do.
 Trello's positioning leans on ease of use, no-code automation, AI for inbox and capture, and a freemium model that drives broad adoption.

-Tempo is a Jira-native strategic portfolio management (SPM) suite with more than 30,000+ companies and 15+ years on the Atlassian Marketplace.
-Tempo Structure PPM, Tempo Timesheets, Tempo Capacity Planner, Tempo Financial Manager, and Tempo Custom Charts share Jira as the single source of truth for delivery data – the foundation of portfolio governance (the financial, capacity, and compliance controls that make portfolio decisions auditable).
+Tempo provides a Jira-native strategic portfolio management (SPM) suite and serves more than 30,000 companies, with a history of 15+ years in the Atlassian ecosystem.
+Tempo Structure PPM, Timesheets, Capacity Planner, Financial Manager, and Custom Charts share Jira as the single source of truth for delivery data – the foundation of portfolio governance.

 Trello and Jira are sister products under Atlassian.
 In practice, many organizations run Trello for marketing, HR, or ad-hoc team work while Jira carries engineering delivery.
-Tempo sits on top of that Jira delivery layer and turns it into governed portfolios, capacity plans, and financial views.
+Tempo's products sit on top of that Jira work and turn it into governed portfolios, capacity plans, and financial views.

 What each solution is best for